I provided snippets of my experience living and working in Łódź when I reviewed David Jackson’s book, Classrooms and Barrooms.

 At Christmas time, 2011, I was in contact with the owner of an education company in Łódź.
 I had applied for a position to teach Business English from the start of 2012.
 Frankly, I was itching to get back into teaching English after three months away from the classroom.
 In autumn, 2011, I was in Bath, UK, to do the Cert IBET – a specialist qualification for Business English trainers.

 I rocked up in Łódź to turn over a new leaf.
-I had this desire to banish my peevish tendencies.
+I had a strong desire to banish my peevish tendencies.
 However, I think I was right to be furious about the accommodation my bosses had found for me.
-It was a 20m2 hole by the side of a dual carriageway.
+It was a 20 m2 hole on one of the main roads in Łódź.

 All in all, I learned a great deal from this housing-related experience.